sonata-api/sonata-api/README.md

 })
 ```

-### End-to-end strong typing
+### Minimalistically typed

-A type-driven experience is provided with state-of-the-art TypeScript with no code generation required.
-Just define your collection structure with a runtime Javascript object then it's type will be made universally available, even to the frontend.
-Aeria public APIs are also minimalistically typed, so most bugs should be caught during the build time.
+A type-driven experience is provided with state-of-the-art TypeScript, no code generation required.
+Define your collection structure with a runtime Javascript object then it's type will be made universally available, even to the frontend.

 ### A more cohesive fullstack

-Aeria makes your backend metadata fully available to the frontend and extends [JSON Schema](https://json-schema.org/) with visual representation attributes, enabling frontend engineers to build faster and smarter with whathever libraries comes in mind.
+Aeria makes your backend metadata fully available to the frontend and extends [JSON Schema](https://json-schema.org/) with visual representation attributes, allowing third party libraries to

 ### Better error handling

-Instead of using try-catches everywhere, Aeria makes use of the much safer and runtime efficient `Either` approach to error handling, inspired by functional languages.
-Unlike traditional web frameworks like Express, routes in Aeria have their exceptions handled by default, so you may use try-catches only where you intend to handle exceptions manually.
+Inspired by functional languages, Aeria makes use of the much safer and runtime efficient `Either` approach to error handling.
+Route callbacks have their exceptions handled by default, so your application won't crash if you miss a try/catch block.